Makemie History, Family Crest & Coats of Arms

 Spelling variations of this family name include: MacKimmie, Mackhimmie, MacShimmie, MacCammie, MacKymmie, MacKymmey, MacImmey, MacImmie, McKimmie, McShimmie, McCammie, McKynnie, McKymmey, McImmey and many more.

-Early Notables of the Makemie family (pre 1700)
+Early Notables of the Makemie family

 More information is included under the topic Early Makemie Notables in all our PDF Extended History products and printed products wherever possible.